bears-with-benefits/bwb-docs/introduction-and-overview.md

-# Welcome to Bears with Benefits Documentation
-This site serves as a comprehensive resource for Bears with Benefits team members.
-You’ll find all the necessary information to work efficiently and stay aligned with our company’s goals.
+# Introduction and Overview

-# Company Mission & Vision
+## Company Mission & Vision

-# How to Use This Documentation
+## How to Use This Documentation